devsdmf/cv/README.md

 - [Parallel Processing with Daemons in PHP](https://speakerdeck.com/devsdmf/parallel-processing-with-daemons-in-php-splitting-big-problems-into-smaller-pieces) - Presentation about parallel and distributed processing using PHP presented at Campus Party Minas Gerais 2017.
 - [PHP: Extending The Core - Why You Should Learn It](https://speakerdeck.com/devsdmf/php-extending-the-core-why-you-should-learn-it) - A talk about how to create and extend PHP with extensions directly in its core, presented at TDC and PHP Conference Brasil 2017.
 - [Essential Tools for PHP Architects](https://speakerdeck.com/devsdmf/essential-tools-for-php-architects) - A talk about essential tools for every PHP architect, presented at PHP Conference Brasil 2017.
-- [Framework-Agnostic Applications - A story about components](https://speakerdeck.com/devsdmf/framework-agnostic-applications-a-story-about-components) - A talk about Framework-agnostic code presented at PHP eXperience 2018.
+- [Framework-Agnostic Applications - A story about components](https://speakerdeck.com/devsdmf/framework-agnostic-applications-a-story-about-components) - A talk about Framework-agnostic code presented at PHP eXperience 2018, check the presentation video [here](https://www.youtube.com/watch?v=rFGdkrh9BvE&t=708s).
 - [Scaling PHP with Daemons and Long-Running Processes](https://speakerdeck.com/devsdmf/scaling-php-with-daemons-and-long-running-processes) - A talk about how to scale PHP with background processing, presented at PHP Conference Brasil 2018.
 - [Framework-agnostic Code - A story about business and code](https://speakerdeck.com/devsdmf/framework-agnostic-code-a-story-about-business-and-code) - A revamped version of the previous framework-agnostic talk, presented at PHP Conference Brasil 2018.